pmarkt/Getting-and-Cleaning-Data/CODEBOOK.md

 - I could have used more of the functionality in dplyr, rather than using the summarize and group_by commands on their own
 - I could have done more chaining of commands

-Overall I found the assignment to be a valuable learning tool for learning many new concepts in R. There are a variety of ways to accomplish things in R, and I suspect that my style in writing R will improve over time and will product more efficient code.
+Overall I found the assignment to be a valuable learning tool for learning many new concepts in R. There are a variety of ways to accomplish things in R, and I suspect that my style in writing R will improve over time and will produce more efficient code.
 I plan to, in the future, use some of the system metrics to measure the efficiency of this code, then make improvements to it.